-As well as tutorial time where students will study aspects of personal, social, health and economic education whilst keeping abreast of pathways into University, careers and apprenticeships, Sixth Form students will also see their tutor for a 25 minute one-to-one meeting every half term to discuss their academic progress.
-These meetings will be based on the previous half term's data capture information and provide valuable opportunities to discuss the actions needed to make progress over the coming half term.
+As well as tutorial time, Sixth Form students will also see their tutor for a 20 minute one to one meeting at least every half term to discuss their academic progress.
+These meetings will be based on the previous half term's data capture information and provide valuable opportunities to discuss the actions needed to make progress over the coming weeks.